FailAcademy/learning/wdp-vancouver/_projects/project-04.md

 **Submitting your project:**

-When you're ready to submit your project, **please email a link to your GitHub repository containing your project** with your **database file attached** to jim.bennett@redacademy.com
+When you're ready to submit your project, **please email a link to your GitHub repository containing your project** with your **database file attached** to your instructor e.g. your instructors firstName.lastName@redacademy.com